 Our Lord’s invitation to acknowledge our sin and celebrate our gifts

 As we gather each Sunday, our worship begins with a reminder of our Baptism, when holy water is scattered over the people assembled .
 We continue the opening acclamation and with time to recall our sins as we prepare to magnify God’s holy Name.
 We respond to God’s assurance of grace with a song and a procession of the Cross into the church.
 During this time, we celebrate and recognize that we are called into a relationship with God the Father, through God the Son, Jesus Christ our Lord, by the power of God the Holy Spirit.
 We pray together in thanksgiving for the marvelous works God has done and continues to do in our lives while we sing praises with the angels who sang and continue to sing – Glory to God in the Highest!

 Christ Teaches Us

 The Liturgy of the Word

 Following our opening prayers, members of the church share four readings from scripture: the first a reading from Hebrew Scripture, followed by a portion of the Psalms, next a reading from Acts or one of the Epistles, and finally the climax is reached with the proclamation of the Gospel.
 We then listen to a Homily, which is a reflection on how these teachings can be meaningfully applied in our lives today.
-Following this intentional engagement with God’s Word, we confirm Christ’s teachings for his disciples and proclaim his divinity.
+Following this intentional engagement with God’s Word, we confirm Christ’s teachings for his disciples and proclaim his divinity in the Creeds of the Historic Church.
 We pray for the world, the church, for those in need, and visit again the burden of our sins and our need of forgiveness.
-When have finished our prayers we share Christ’s Peace with one another, so that we are in a right relationship with our neighbors and with our community.
+When we have finished our prayers we share Christ’s Peace with one another, so that we are reminded of our need to be in a right relationship with our neighbors and with our community.
 The Peace of the Lord be always with you!

 Christ Gave Himself to Us